 By default, animations are enabled in your Tableau workbooks.
 However, if you come across a disabled workbook, you can easily activate animations by navigating to Format > Animations… and seizing the full potential of dynamic data visualization.

 You will find an animation formatting pane on the left side.
-Activate animations by setting the Workbook Default to "On" Once enabled, feel free to explore and witness the captivating effects of animations in action.
+Activate animations by setting the Workbook Default to “On“.
+Once enabled, feel free to explore and witness the captivating effects of the animations in action.

-To replay an animation, simply click on the "Replay Animation" button in the Tableau toolbar.
+To replay an animation, click the “Replay Animation” button in the Tableau toolbar.
 Please note that this button will be enabled only if there has been at least one animation occurrence in the active session of the visualization.
 When clicked, it will replay the last played animation.
-Additionally, you can adjust the speed of the replay using the dropdown menu next to the button.
+Additionally, you can adjust the speed of the ‘replay’ by using the dropdown menu next to the button.

 Tips & Tricks for Viz Animations

-Now that you have enabled animations, it's time to leverage their power.
+Now that you have enabled animations, it is time to leverage their power.
 Here are some ways to get started:

-Fine-tune animations for your dashboard: You can configure animations for entire workbooks or individual sheets.
-Use the animation formatting pane to apply animation style and duration to specific sheets within a dashboard, making it easier to apply different settings to multiple visualizations.
+7. Fine-tune animations for your dashboard: You can configure animations for entire workbooks or individual sheets.
+Use the animation formatting pane to apply animation style and duration to specific sheets within a dashboard, making applying different settings to multiple visualizations easier.

 Viz Animations in Action

-The Tableau Community has showcased incredible examples during the alpha and beta phases.
-From creative dashboard applications to data-driven stories and animated art, the possibilities have exceeded expectations.
+The Tableau Community has highlighted incredible examples during the alpha and beta phases.
+The possibilities have exceeded expectations, from creative dashboard applications to data-driven stories and animated art.

-One remarkable use case is in analysis, where animations allow you to easily track a specific mark's path and identify patterns.
-Comparing an animated viz to a non-animated one, it becomes evident that animations make it significantly easier to follow a mark's movement relative to other marks and observe how they interact with each other.
+One remarkable use case is in analysis, where animations allow you to track a specific mark’s path and identify patterns quickly.
+Comparing an animated viz to a non-animated one, it becomes evident that animations make it significantly easier to follow a mark’s movement than other marks and observe how they interact.

 Data storytelling and presentation

-In the realm of editorial news, well-crafted data animations play a crucial role in bringing attention to less evident patterns and essential details.
-With Tableau viz animations, you can replicate this impactful approach in your own reporting.
-Take this example, where animations are used to emphasize key relationships and patterns among multiple visualizations concerning evictions in San Francisco.
+In editorial news, well-crafted data animations highlight unclear patterns and essential details.
+With Tableau viz animations, you can replicate this impactful approach in your reporting.
+For example, animations emphasize critical relationships and patterns among multiple visualizations concerning evictions in San Francisco.
 Without animations, it becomes challenging to discern the changes when adjusting the date filter.
-However, by enabling animations, the insights become crystal clear.
+However, by enabling animations, the insights become clear.
 Districts on the bottom left reorganize themselves as geographic spikes dynamically grow and shrink, revealing the underlying dynamics of the data in a visually compelling way.

 Numerous dashboard authors take their workbooks to the next level, transforming them into immersive app-like experiences.
-In such cases, animations play a pivotal role in enhancing perceived performance, offering a responsive and polished feel.
+In such cases, animations are pivotal in enhancing perceived performance, offering a responsive and polished feel.
 For instance, take this sales calendar date picker, where animations on the right-hand sheet smoothly zoom in and out as the date scope changes.
-The best part is that all of this happens effortlessly, requiring no additional manual intervention.
+The best part is that this happens effortlessly, requiring no additional manual intervention.

 Bar Chart Races

-We can't ignore this fan favorite when discussing viz animations.
-While there are valid reasons to use them cautiously, when applied sparingly, bar chart races can serve as a captivating data storytelling tool.
-In the past, creating such races involved using various delicate hacks and workarounds, but now, with viz animations, it has become a simple and automatic feature.
+We must recognize this fan favorite when discussing viz animations.
+While there are valid reasons to use them cautiously, bar chart races can serve as a captivating data storytelling tool when applied sparingly.
+In the past, creating such races involved various delicate hacks and workarounds, but now, with viz animations, it has become a simple and automatic feature.

-Viz animations provide a quick pathway to crystal-clear analysis and captivating data stories, harnessing our brain's innate motion awareness to offer fresh perspectives on data understanding.
-Whether you are analyzing your own data, presenting insights to others, or crafting sophisticated dashboard applications, the possibilities with viz animations are nearly boundless.
+Viz animations provide a quick pathway to clear analysis and captivating data stories, harnessing our brain’s innate motion awareness to offer fresh perspectives on data understanding.
+Whether you are analyzing your data, presenting insights to others, or crafting sophisticated dashboard applications, the possibilities with viz animations are boundless.
 Embrace this exciting feature and unlock the full potential of your data visualization endeavors with Prudent.